-In July 2020, with the closing of the Kiq Acquisition, the Company obtained an exclusive, sublicensable, worldwide license (the "License Agreement") to certain patents and other intellectual property rights to research, develop and commercialize CGT9486 and CGT0206.
-As initial consideration for the license, Kiq directly paid Plexxikon Inc. an upfront payment of \$1.0 million in cash, which was paid prior to the closing of the Kiq Acquisition.
-Under the terms of the License Agreement, the Company is required to pay Plexxikon aggregate payments of up to \$7.5 million upon the satisfaction of certain clinical milestones and up to \$25 million upon the satisfaction of certain regulatory milestones.
+In July 2020, the Company obtained an exclusive, sublicensable, worldwide license (the "License Agreement") to certain patents and other intellectual property rights to research, develop and commercialize bezuclastinib and CGT0206.
+Under the terms of the License Agreement, the Company is required to pay Plexxikon Inc. ("Plexxikon") aggregate payments of up to \$7.5 million upon the satisfaction of certain clinical milestones and up to \$25.0 million upon the satisfaction of certain regulatory milestones.

-The Company is also required to pay Plexxikon Inc. tiered royalties ranging from a low-single digit percentage to a high-single digit percentage on annual net sales of products.
-These royalty obligations last on a product-by-product basis and country-by-country basis until the latest of (i) the date on which there is no validate claim of a licensed Plexxikon Inc. patent covering a subject product in such country or (ii) the 10th anniversary of the date of the first commercial sale of the product in such country.
-In addition, if the Company sublicenses the rights under the License Agreement, the Company is required to pay a certain percentage of the sublicense revenue to Plexxikon Inc. ranging from mid-double digit percentages to mid-single digit percentages, depending on whether the sublicense is entered into prior to or after certain clinical trial events.
+The Company is also required to pay Plexxikon tiered royalties ranging from a low-single digit percentage to a high-single digit percentage on annual net sales of products.
+These royalty obligations last on a product-by-product basis and country-by-country basis until the latest of (i) the date on which there is no validate claim of a licensed Plexxikon patent covering a subject product in such country or (ii) the 10th anniversary of the date of the first commercial sale of the product in such country.
+In addition, if the Company sublicenses the rights under the License Agreement, the Company is required to pay a certain percentage of the sublicense revenue to Plexxikon ranging from mid-double digit percentages to mid-single digit percentages, depending on whether the sublicense is entered into prior to or after certain clinical trial events.

 The license agreement will expire on a country-by-country and licensed product-by-licensed product basis until the later of the last to expire of the patents covering such licensed products or services or the 10-year anniversary of the date of first commercial sale of the licensed product in such country.
-The Licensors may terminate the license agreement within 30 days after written notice in the event of a breach of contract.
-The Licensors may also terminate the agreement upon written notice in the event of the Company's bankruptcy, liquidation or insolvency.
-In addition, the Company has the right to terminate this agreement in its entirety at will upon 90 days' advance written notice to Plexxikon Inc.
+The Company may terminate the license agreement within 30 days after written notice in the event of a material breach.
+The Company may also terminate the agreement upon written notice in the event of the Company's bankruptcy, liquidation or insolvency.
+In addition, the Company has the right to terminate this agreement in its entirety at will upon 90 days' advance written notice to Plexxikon.